Polprzewodnikowy/SummerCart64/docs/06_build_guide.md

 ### **Components**

-  1. Locate interactive BOM file inside `hw/pcb` folder
+  1. Locate interactive BOM file inside `hw/pcb` folder (alternatively, check out this [BOM discussion](https://github.com/Polprzewodnikowy/SummerCart64/discussions/27))
   2. Order all parts listed in the BOM file or use PCB assembly service together with your PCB order

 ---